MonacoProtocol/sdk/readme/the-protocol.md

   - Price of the order.
   - Stake.
   - Index of the predicted winning outcome.
-  - Whether or not the bet order is for the outcome happening or against it.
+  - Whether or not the order is for the outcome happening or against it.
 - Once an order is placed it is recorded in a market matching pool to allow for matching of orders.
 - Fund are recorded in escrow.
 - Orders can be cancelled until they are fully matched.